IsmaelJos/IsmaelJos/README.md

 # Ismael José Díaz Pérez

-Cuenta dedicada a los proyectos de programacion
+Cuenta dedicada a los proyectos de programacion.

 <!--**IsmaelJos/IsmaelJos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.